imbateam-gg/downgrade-replay/README.md

 - Parse header & player information, command information, as well as chk Buffer for use in a library like `shieldbattery/bw-chk`

 ### Not working
+- Not quite working yet :(
+- Crashes in 1.16, opens in openbw but the commands aren't executing correctly (although they are being calculated in apm :S)
-- Possibly need to add vx4ex support to openbw, commands not executing correctly
+- SCR map like Eclipse is missing tiles, does this mean we need to add vx4ex support to openbw?